Gaussian Multiple and Random Access in the Finite Blocklength Regime: Concluding Remarks

-This paper studies the Gaussian multi-access channels in the finite-blocklength regime for two separate communication scenarios.
-In the first scenario, we consider that $K$ active transmitters are fixed and known by the transmitters and the receiver, which is called the Gaussian MAC; in the second scenario, an unknown subset of $K$ transmitters are active, and neither the transmitters nor the receiver knows the set of active transmitter, which is called the Gaussian RAC.
+This paper studies the Gaussian multi-access channels in the finite-blocklength regime for two communication scenarios.
+In the first scenario, called the Gaussian MAC, $K$ active transmitters are fixed and known to the transmitters and the receiver; in the second scenario, called the Gaussian RAC, an unknown subset of $K$ transmitters is active, and neither the transmitters nor the receiver knows the set of active transmitter.

-For the Gaussian MAC problem, we prove a third-order achievability result (\thmref{thm:MAC}) building on the RCU bound (\thmref{thm:RCUMac}) that is derived for general MACs.
-Our random encoding function uses an input distribution that is distributed uniformly on the $n$-dimensional sphere.
+For the Gaussian MAC problem, we build on the RCU bound (\thmref{thm:RCUMac}) for general MACs to prove a third-order achievability result (\thmref{thm:MAC}).
+Our random encoder design chooses codewords distributed independently and uniformly on the $n$-dimensional sphere.
 At the receiver, we employ a maximum likelihood decoder.
 Compared to the result of MolavianJazi and Laneman \cite{molavianjazi2015second}, our coding scheme improves the achievable third-order term to $\frac 1 2 \log n \bs{1} + O(1) \bs{1}$. \thmref{thm:KMAC} extends our result for the Gaussian MAC with two transmitters to the $K$-transmitter Gaussian MAC.